Funny-Systems-OSS/CloudSQL-Proxy-Hardening-Encryptor/README.md

   + -f:\
     The json file be used to retrieve Service Account credential in cloud_sql_proxy.
   + -i:\
-    The instance ID which the cloud_sql_proxy will be set.
+    The instance ID which the cloud_sql_proxy_funny will be set.
   + -o:\
     If provided, it is treated as the store path of encrypted file.
-Default to be the same place as the input with filename '<FILENAME>.encrypted'.
+Default to be the same place as the input with filename '*FILENAME*.encrypted'.
   + -v:\
     Print the version of the app and exit.